JckHamm3r/Tik-Tool/README.md

 Things act weird when you are winboxed into the device that you are trying to configure when the tool is trying to send a config file, so dont winbox into the device until after you send the config.

 # Customization Help
+I can customize and compile this into a .exe file for you to use within your organization as well.

-If you would like for me to customize this tool for you, reach out to me to see if we can come to some sort of an agreement.
+If interested, reach out to me to see if we can come to some sort of an agreement.
 You can find me on the WISP Talk Facebook group. - Chris Josey